jjj11x/stc_rpncalc/README.md

 	- see `src/decn/proto/exp.cpp` for initial prototyping development work
 - Powers are calculated using the identity y^x = e^(x*ln(y))
 - Square roots are calculated using the identity sqrt(x) = e^(0.5*ln(x))
+- Trigonometric functions are calculated using algorithms similar to the [sinclair scientific](http://files.righto.com/calculator/sinclair_scientific_simulator.html), and are fairly slow and inaccurate.

 ## TODO
-- Trigonometric functions could be implemented with algorithms similar to those described in the HP Journal articles "Personal Calculator Algorithms II: Trigonometric Functions" and "Personal Calculator Algorithms III: Inverse Trigonometric Functions", both by William Egbert.
+- Trigonometric functions could be implemented with algorithms similar to those used in Valentin Albillo's [implementation](http://www.hpcc.org/datafile/hp12/12c_TrigonometryFunctions.pdf) for the HP 12C, but would take more flash
+	- These could also use the implementation described in the HP Journal articles "Personal Calculator Algorithms II: Trigonometric Functions" and "Personal Calculator Algorithms III: Inverse Trigonometric Functions", both by William Egbert.
+This would likely take even more flash though.
-	- will probably assign to the shifted `1`, `2`, and `3` keys, and `-` for calculating inverse trig functions.
 - Special cases, such as taking the logarithms of numbers near 1, negative number raised to integer powers, etc. could be implemented separately, similar to what is described in the HP Journal note "The New Accuracy: Making 2^3 = 8" by Dennis Harms.
 - The display blanking for trailing 0s assumes that 16 digits will actually be displayed, but this might not be the case if the negative sign, decimal point, or exponents are displayed
 - Would be nice to have the `hex <=> dec` converter from the original firmware if there is more flash space